Building Research Establishment's Environmental Assessment Method (BREEAM)

 Off-site manufacture: Horne’s contribution here relates to our ‘off-site’ product fabrication.
 By integrating components, for example, Horne Thermostatic Mixing Valves incorporate various components that enable easier installation: the need to make multiple connections on site (between check valves, strainers and isolating valves and T pieces) is removed.
 Horne shower panels are also fully pre-plumbed assemblies that integrate pipework, thermostatic valve and controls with the shower head in a single unit that is quick and easy to install.
 Material wastage on site is therefore kept to a minimum.

-Diverting waste away from landfill: Horne’s packaging for transporting product to site is very often reused from existing suppliers.
-For example, the packaging in which a finished Optitherm thermostatic tap is shipped also brings its component parts from our supplier and this has been designed specifically for cardboard waste reduction.
-In addition, much of Horne packaging is made of recycled, reused and recyclable materials such as cardboard, wood and plywood.
+Diverting waste away from landfill: Horne’s packaging for transporting product to site may be reused from existing suppliers (cardboard, infill and pallets).
+Much of Horne packaging is made of recycled, reused and recyclable materials such as cardboard, wood and plywood.
 This has a positive impact on the volume of waste generated during the construction phase.

 This theme applies to the following BREEAM Technical Manual Sections: